-

 Physics C Mechanics AP

 Read Young & Freedman Ch.
-1 and do odds 1.1 to 1.97.
-Be sure to check the Answers and try to figure out mistakes.
+1 and do odd problems 1, 9, 13, 19, 25, 31-59.
+Be sure to check the Answers and try to figure out any mistakes you made.
 (Click on the links for the text and answers.)

 Biology AP

 No AP Biology summer assignment.
 However, if you feel you wanted to do something to prepare I would suggest you get a 9th grade biology text (from me), and I would suggest some chapters to read over the summer.
-Some of these chapters we did not cover in 9th grade.
 This would be especially good if you have not taken high school biology yet.
+Some of these chapters are Cellular Structure and Function, Cellular Energy, Cellular Reproduction, Chemistry in Biology, and Sexual Reproduction and Genetics.
 But there is no required assignment and nothing will be collected at the start of the school year.

 Intermediate Spanish